Max Payne (film): Differences from the game

 The film is loosely based on the video game of the same name developed by Remedy Entertainment in 2001.
-The number of differences between the game and the film caused the CEO of 3D Realms and producer behind the game, Scott Miller, to make a public statement against the film.
-Miller disliked that the film's audience did not initially understand why Max is seeking revenge.
+The number of differences between the game and the film caused the CEO of 3D Realms and the producer behind the game, Scott Miller, to make a public statement against the film.
+Miller disliked that the film's audience did not initially understand why Max was seeking revenge.
 A flashback scene where Max finds his family murdered was right at the beginning of the game, as opposed to being shown in the middle of the film.
 He was also surprised that one of the story's main villains, Jack Lupino, is killed by B.B.
 Hensley, whereas in the game, Max kills Lupino.
 The end scene was also changed from Max killing Nicole Horne by shooting out the tower's lightning rods' guy wires and dropping it on her helicopter to Max shooting B.B. on top of the helipad; B.B. was also presented as being responsible for the trafficking of Valkyr, whereas in the game, his role was simply that of a crooked cop who betrayed Max and his death was in a shootout at a parking garage.
 A large segment of the video game featuring Max discovering an old government laboratory producing Valkyr (and learning why his family was killed) was completely absent from the film.

-Many people were confused by the addition of the demonic creatures.
+Many fans of the original game were confused by the addition of the demonic creatures.
 These creatures seemingly represented Valkyries, though in Norse mythology Valkyries are female warriors and not demonic beings.
 The film has a much larger element of the supernatural than the game, as it is never revealed in the film if they are part of the hallucinations.
 The scene where Max is forced to ingest Valkyr, causing him to experience intense hallucinations of his guilt and pain, is shown in the film as him doing so in a desperate attempt to prevent hypothermia after jumping in the water to escape from B.B. and his henchman.
 However, in the game, he was forced to take it by Nicole Horne at gunpoint after discovering her involvement with Mafia boss Angelo Punchinello and was subsequently left for dead as Punchinello's manor was burned down.

-Soundtrack

-Beltrami made use of a detuned piano with violins, violas, and cellos.
-Cullen from SciFiPulse thought the score was dark and haunting, hoping the movie would live up to the soundtrack.
-He rated the album an eight out of ten, saying "the detuned piano really adds that sense of depth to the proceedings and makes every single track on the CD stand out."
-The song featured in the trailer is "If I Was Your Vampire" by Marilyn Manson.
+There is also a noticeable lack of bullet-time from the action sequences, despite that being a large part of the appeal of the video game.
+There was some bullet time slow down but it was only used at the end of the movie.

 Reboot

-In June 2022, 20th Century Studios announced that a Max Payne reboot movie is in development.
+In June 2022, 20th Century Studios announced that a Max Payne reboot is in development.